-Section 4 of the ESA largely deals with decisions regarding the listing of species as threatened or endangered.
-The statute requires the FWS or NMFS to make such decisions through notice-and-comment rulemaking, Section 4 also calls on the best scientific and commercial data available.
-Section 4 also calls on the relevant Service to designate critical habitat for the same information as in listing decisions, but also "taking into consideration the economic impact, the impact on national security, and any other relevant impact, of specifying any particular area as critical habitat."
-Thus, section 4 requires the relevant Service to determine which species, and which habitat for these species, require protection.
+Section 4 of the ESA largely deals with decisions regarding the listing of species as threatened or endangered.67 The statute requires the FWS or NMFS to make such decisions through notice-and-comment rulemaking,68 "solely on the basis of the best scientific and commercial data available."69 Section 4 also calls on the relevant Service to designate critical habitat70 for each species at the time of listing,71 using the same process and the same information as in listing decisions, but also "taking into consideration the economic impact, the impact on national security, and any other relevant impact, of specifying any particular area as critical habitat."72 Thus, section 4 requires the relevant Service to determine which species, and which habitat for these species, require protection.

-In addition, ESA section 4(f) requires the relevant Service "to develop and implement plans . . . for the conservation and survival" of listed species.
-Such recovery plans must contain site-specific management actions for the conservation and survival of the species, specific criteria for de-listing the species, and estimates of the time and money required to carry out the identified measures.
-No rulemaking process is required, although the relevant Service must provide for public notice and comment before adopting a recovery plan, and must consider all information provided during the comment period.
+In addition, ESA section 4(f) requires the relevant Service "to develop and implement plans ... for the conservation and survival" of listed species.73 Such recovery plans must contain site-specific management actions for the conservation and survival of the species, specific criteria for de-listing the species, and estimates of the time and money required to carry out the identified measures.74 No rulemaking process is required, although the relevant Service must provide for public notice and comment before adopting a recovery plan, and must consider all information provided during the comment period.75

-Although the statute mandates that the relevant Service "develop and implement" recovery plans, the plans themselves have limited legal signif-
+Although the statute mandates that the relevant Service "develop and implement" recovery plans,76 the plans themselves have limited legal signif-